wp-cool-tools/purify-wp-menues/README.txt

 = Default setting: Marks the current menu item only =

-The default setting is to output only the CSS classes for the current menu item.
+The default setting is to output only the CSS classes for the current navigation menu item.

-= Stops displaying CSS classes of parents and ancestors of menu items =
+= Stops displaying CSS classes of parents and ancestors of menu items and category list items =

-Menu items which are parents of the current item will not be classified as ancestors additionally.
-The output of class="current-menu-ancestor current-menu-parent" is reduced to class="current-menu-parent".
+If activated by yourself, then items which are parents of the current item will not be classified as ancestors additionally.
+You can set that separately for both menus and category lists.

 = Stops displaying CSS classes of outdated page menus =